nickjj/orats/README.md

 You can pass custom templates into both the `project` and `playbook` commands .
 It works exactly like passing a custom application template to `rails new`.

-Pass in a custom template by providing the `--custom` flag  along with either a local path or a URL to your custom template.
+Pass in a custom template by providing the `--custom` flag along with either a local path or a URL.

 Here is a simple example of a custom template: